 There are tours and activities available all over Grand Canyon.
 Take a ground tour to various scenic overlooks, walk on the glass-bottomed Grand Canyon Skywalk, tour Hoover Dam from above and below, explore underground caverns, drive all-terrain vehicles on a wilderness tour, experience the thrill of a simulated train robbery on the Grand Canyon Railway, take a mule ride to the Colorado River, or watch an IMAX movie about Grand Canyon.

 With your trip several months away, you have a possibility of finding lodging close to the rim; the hotels nearest to the South, West and North Rims are often booked up to a year in advance, but it's worth trying to find a room if staying right on the rim is important to you.
 If you're not planning to, or are unable to book a National Park lodge, book your hotel reservations near the park in Tusayan, Williams, Flagstaff or Las Vegas.
-Check out our Grand Canyon booking tool and select your dates to view and compare rates and availability at hotels all over the greater Grand Canyon area.
+Book your Grand Canyon hotel with the low price guarantee and customer service of Booking.com.
+Slect your dates to view and compare rates and availability at hotels all over the greater Grand Canyon area.

 The Backcountry office is the same group that will issue your permit and reserve your campsite if available.